Xbox Live Indie Games

-Xbox Live Indie Games (XBLIG; previously called Xbox Live Community Games; XBLCG) are video games created by individual developers or small teams of developers released on Microsoft's Xbox Live Marketplace for the Xbox 360.
+Xbox Live Indie Games (previously called Xbox Live Community Games) were video games created by individual developers or small teams of developers released on Microsoft's Xbox Live Marketplace for the Xbox 360.
 The games were developed using Microsoft XNA, and developed by one or more independent developers that are registered with App Hub.
 Unlike Xbox Live Arcade titles, these were generally only tested within the local creator community, had much lower costs of production, and generally were less expensive to purchase.

 The service was released to widespread use alongside the New Xbox Experience, and as of November 2014, over 3,300 games had been released on the service, many receiving media attention.
 All Indie Games currently require the user to be logged into their Xbox Live account to initiate the start-up of each game.
-Indie Games were not available in Australia, due to the requirement for all games to be rated by the Australian Classification Board, and the prohibitive expenses involved.
+Indie Games were not available in Australia due to local classification requirements which were unable to be fulfilled, though there were workarounds which allowed Australian users to download them regardless.
 The Xbox Live Indie Games program did not continue with the release of the Xbox One, and the marketplace for these games was shuttered on October 7, 2017.